aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/Fabric Topology.md

 ## ISIS Maximum Paths

-Number of path to configure in ECMP for ISIS
+Number of path to configure in ECMP for ISIS.

 === "Table"